Category: UX advice / Ecommerce guides

 Not all sites will require every step of the funnel.
 For example, if you're selling a single product then it's possible to just have a product page without landing or search.
 And if you're only selling a few products you probably don't need the search functionality.

 As all sites grow they do end up requiring all four of these steps and tips for designing for each of them can be found in my book, Desiging Ecommerce Websites.

-I don't include a basket (or cart) in my funnel as not all ecommerce sites require them.
+I don't include a basket (or cart) in my core funnel as not all ecommerce sites require them.
 For big purchases (like holidays) or sites where you only order one thing, the user jumps straight to checkout.
-While on a lot of other sites it is just a summary step at the start of checkout.
-It only tends of play a major role on sites where users are buying a lot of products and they may use the basket as a list, which they prune later.
+It does however play an important role on sites where users are buying a lot of products and I've written more about what's required in a good basket here.